ian-morri/ian-morri.github.io/_posts/2026-03-10-gen-ai-sql-agent-bot.md

 * Correctly aggregated sales at the transaction level (summing by *transaction_id* first)
 * Then averaged these transaction values per customer

-Again, we cross-checked the SQL and results, and inspected the run in LangSmith to confirm that the agent followed the desired approach.
+Again, we cross-checked the SQL and results and inspected the run in LangSmith to confirm that the agent followed the desired approach.

 These examples demonstrate that the agent is not just writing plausible SQL, but is actually **reasoning correctly about grain, joins, and aggregations**, guided by the system prompt and tools.